Jesus of Nazareth

 There it is!
 For behold, the kingdom of God is within you.

-Are you the Coming One, or do we look for someone else?
+Are you the Coming One, or should we wait for another?

 For it was not David who ascended into heaven, but he himself says: